ChicoState/codediagram/README.md

 ## Getting Started

-1. Build the container: `docker build -it uml .`
+1. Build the container: `docker build -t uml .`
 2. Run it, binding the location of your .d2 files to the container's **in** volume: `docker run -it -v $(pwd):/in uml`

 ## D2 Diagramming